 For more tips on how to eat a hot dog on this National Hot Dog Day, visit National Hot Dog & Sausage Council for more rules of etiquette.

-Rosalinda Oropeza Randall, Social Skills and Civility Presenter, Media Source, and author of “Don’t Burp in the Boardroom.”
+Rosalinda Oropeza Randall, Etiquette and Civility Expert, Media Source, and author of “Don’t Burp in the Boardroom.” and “Keep Your Distance!”